 47. Captain Planet’s Eco-Villains:

-“Captain Planet and the Planeteers” featured a rogues’ gallery of eco-villains, each representing a different environmental threat.
-Characters like Hoggish Greedly and Dr. Blight personified pollution and corporate greed, reinforcing the show’s environmental message.
+There was a whole cast of eco-villains in “Captain Planet and the Planeteers,” each representing a different type of environmental disaster.
+Characters like Hoggish Greedly and Dr. Blight personified pollution and corporate greed, so that the environmental message of the show really rang clear .

 50. Johnny Bravo’s Bollywood Episode: